Sign In Forgot Password

 Community S'lichot

-Join Rabbi Carrier and Cantor Ruth September 17 at 7:30PM in Galpert Sanctuary for a spiritual preview of the High Holy Days.
+Saturday, September 28, 2023 at 7:00PM, virtually via Zoom and in-person at PJTC.
+Join us September 28 at 7:00PM in Galpert Sanctuary for an Adult Education opportunity for our Scientists in Synagogues series, followed by a spiritual preview of the High Holy Days.
 The Selichot service invites us to explore the spiritual themes and the musical motifs of the Yamim Nora’im, the Days of Awe, from Rosh Hashanah through Yom Kippur, so we can begin to prepare for this special time at PJTC.

 Learn, sing your hearts out, and even try a bit of meditation as you connect with the music and melodies of the High Holy Days season.
 No experience necessary!

-9AM–10:30AM: LBSRS families, faculty, & students are invited to a Pancake Breakfast in the Social Hall, sponsored by PJTC Men's Club
+8:45AM–9:30AM: LBSRS families, faculty, & students are invited to a Pancake Breakfast in the Social Hall, sponsored by PJTC Men's Club.

 ...followed by